-MMPC is a small business proud to be serving our fellow New Yorkers and the surrounding areas.
-The MMPC team combines 25 years of pest management experience with leading-edge environmentally safe technologies and methods; all to ensure the most effective, discreet and customized solutions for our clients.
+MMPC is small business proud to serve our fellow New Yorkers and surrounding areas.
+Our team combines 25 years of pest control experience with cutting-edge, eco-friendly technologies and methods — all to ensure the most effective, discreet and customized solutions for our clients.

 The company we keep keeps you safe